gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Pull!" she yelled at Dockety.
 As the bot hauled back on the tentacle,
 Maddy braced the heel of her other boot against it and yanked her trapped foot free.
 She was out!

-She scrambled to her feet
+As she scrambled to her feet
-just as the tentacle realized its prey had somehow escaped.
+the tentacle realized its prey had somehow escaped.
 It threw the boot across the room and lashed out, trying to find her again.

 *Clunk!*
 The boot hit the second lever on the wall next to the inner door.
+"Grab it!"
+Maddy told Sindy.
+"No, not the boot!
+The lever!
+Pull the other lever"
+She didn't know what would happen, but it couldn't be worse than---

+Sindy pulled down hard on the second lever.
 Rumbling and grinding,
 the outer door began to close.